JennyYu2/Projects/README.md

 ---

-## About Me
+##  ✰ About Me (ᵔᵕᵔ)◜
 Hi, I’m Jenny!
-- I’m a passionate and creative developer with experience across a wide range of programming languages.
+I’m a passionate and creative developer with experience across a wide range of programming languages.
-- My main focus is **Web Development**, but I also love exploring different technologies through side projects.
+My specialty is **Web Development**, but I'm also skilled in Java, Python, C and SQL!
+I love exploring different technologies through side projects and learning more about how technology can be used to solve real-world problems in creative ways.
 - Find me on [GitHub](https://github.com/JennyYu2)
 - Check out my [Portfolio](https://jennyyu2.github.io)